Creating hexagonal skill tree

 Adding skill unlock functionality

-In order to make the interaction with the skill tree more engaging, we will make the paths connecting the skills fill with the corresponding color of the skill’s category
+In order to make the interaction with the skill tree more engaging, we will make the paths connecting the skills fill with the corresponding color of the skill’s category when a skill is unlocked.

-We will slightly modify the SVG paths by giving them category classes, as well as a class that will help us keep track of which path corresponds to which skill of the category,
+We will slightly modify the SVG paths by giving them category classes, as well as a class that will help us keep track of which path corresponds to which skill of the category, essentially making each path have a unique class that will help us identify when to color its stroke.

 Let’s apply the styles to the paths, as well as handle the transition for when the stroke is filled.